Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Conclusion

 \section{Conclusion}

-We introduced \nameblank, a learning-to-learn zeroth-order optimizer that uses adaptive, per-block perturbation variances.
-The finetuner trained once on a single dataset is demonstrated to transfer across tasks and to finetuned derivatives, supporting a practical “train once, reuse widely” path.
+We introduced \nameblank, a learned zeroth-order optimizer that learns adaptive per-block perturbation variances for efficient LLM fine-tuning.
+Experiments across four models and seven datasets show that a finetuner trained once on a single dataset transfers reliably to new tasks, finetuned derivative checkpoints, and broader task suites, supporting a practical ``train once, reuse widely'' workflow.

+Our work focuses on improving optimization quality within the canonical MeZO-style zeroth-order regime.
+However, we note that techniques such as LoRA, quantization, and offloading are also important for reducing the memory footprint.
+Although not straightforward, we believe these methods can be potentially combined with \nameblank to improve the memory-performance tradeoff in practice further.
+Systematically considering and evaluating these combinations is an important direction for future work.